Is Career Training Right For You? Take The Free Quiz

 Scholarships

 From time to time, Florida Academy facilitates scholarship opportunities available to students from national and local associations.
-Details regarding scholarship requirements and deadlines will be posted on our web site.
+Details regarding scholarship requirements and deadlines will be posted on our Scholarships page.

 For more information on financial aid or to schedule an appointment with a financial aid representative, contact us today at (239) 738-7618.